romanjelovcan/Calendar/README.md

 # Calendar
 HTML5 JavaScript Calendar.

 Holidays can be configured in holidays.json file.
-Repeat keyword indicate that holiday repeat every year.
+Keyword year: repeat indicate that holiday repeats every year.
+Month number 0 indicates january, number 1 february and so on to 11 which indicates december.

 To run this project live server that run at localhost is needed.
 ### Instruction: